CoEDL/nocfl-js/documentation/why-not-ocfl.md

 project we were initially planning on provisioning a new data store where we would export the items from the live catalog as OCFL objects.
 Thinking about this some more we came across the dual storage problem.
 We would need 180TB (and growing by 1-2TB per week) on the live catalog server **AND** the OCFL filesystem.
-As a project that is self funded by small grants and in kind contributions from our partner institutions, getting access to `2n` storage growing at the rate of 1-2TB per week was just not realistic or feasible.
+As a project that is self funded by small grants and in-kind contributions from our partner institutions, getting access to `2n` storage growing at the rate of 1-2TB per week was just not feasible; or for that matter realistic.

 ## Reason 2 to not use OCFL - the data migration from current to OCFL